 Genome-wide association study

 To explore consistent genetic effects that could be compared to balanced genetic trials, analyses were performed on genetic BLUPs for each phenotype.
 BLUPs were calculated in the rrBLUP package in R, using a kinship matrix and treating location and the interaction between location and year as fixed effects.
-The R code to generate the BLUPs is available on GitHub at https://github.com/Alice-MacQueen/CDBNgenomics/tree/master/analysis-paper.
-The BLUPs are available in Table S2.
+The R code to generate the BLUPs is available on GitHub at https://github.com/Alice-MacQueen/CDBNgenomics/tree/master/data-raw.
+The BLUPs are available in Table S2. rrBLUP was also used to calculate broad sense heritability (h2), defined as Vg / (Vg + Ve), where Vg is the REML estimate of the genetic variance from rrBLUP and Ve is the REML estimate of the error variance.

 For GWAS phenotypes, BLUPs were retained only for CDBN entries phenotyped at least one time in the CDBN.
 The kinship matrix was calculated using default methods in GAPIT.
 A total of 1,221,540 SNPs with a minor allele frequency greater than 5% in the CDBN diversity panel were identified and used for the CDBN GWAS.
 GWAS analyses were performed using compressed mixed linear models (Zhang et al. 2010) implemented in GAPIT with the optimum level of compression (Lipka et al. 2012).
-These models used a kinship matrix calculated within GAPIT to control for individual relatedness, and some number of principle components (PCs) to control for population structure.
-The optimum number of principle components (PCs) to control for population structure was determined using model selection in GAPIT, and by selecting the number of PCs that maximized the Bayesian Information Criterion (BIC).
+These models used a kinship matrix calculated within GAPIT to account for individual relatedness, and some number of principle components (PCs) to account for population structure.
+The optimum number of principle components (PCs) to account for population structure was determined using model selection in GAPIT, and by selecting the number of PCs that maximized the Bayesian Information Criterion (BIC).
 Typically, zero to two PCs were used (Table S3).
 The final Manhattan plots were created using the ggman R package.
 Plots of intersecting sets were created using the UpSetR package (Lex et al. 2014).
 Candidate genes within a 20kb interval centered on the peak SNP with p-values above a Benjamini-Hochberg false discovery rate (FDR) threshold of 0.1 were examined further.

 Comparison to published genome-wide associations in common bean